srikanthbisai/Role_based_Access_Control/README.md

 Start the Json Server

-Start the server: if port you want to run is 8000 , replace it with the port number you like
+Start the server:  replace it with the port number you like
 ```bash
 json-server --watch db.json --port 8000
 ```